 - Salesforce – for CRM purposes

-- PCI training website, hosted by WordPress – for sharing of training materials which users access via secure login
+- PCI Academy, hosted by Talent LMS – for sharing of training materials which users access via secure login

-With the exception of the PCI training website, access to all systems above is restricted to staff only with secure login credentials.
+With the exception of the PCI Academy, access to all systems above is restricted to staff only with secure login credentials.
 Furthermore, the systems indicated are all compliant with current data protection legislation.

-Access to the PCI training website is via individual login which subscribers are assigned, usually as a contractual requirement with one of our partners.
+Access to the PCI Academy is via individual login which subscribers are assigned, usually as a contractual requirement with one of our partners.
 Access is controlled by a trained member of staff and subscribers can only access their own account and relevant training material for their organisation.

 What are your rights & preferences?